Twin Deformable Point Convolutions for Point Cloud Semantic Segmentation in Remote Sensing Scenes: Introduction

 \section{Introduction}

-\IEEEPARstart{I}{n} recent years, with the rapid advancement of deep learning technology and the explosive growth of remote sensing satellite data, the interpretation methods of remote sensing data have achieved unprecedented development in the fields of classification\cite{maggiori2016convolutional}, segmentation\cite{mao2022semantic}, object detection\cite{li2023ogmn}, height estimation\cite{qi2023pics}, and 3D reconstruction\cite{mao2023elevation}.
+In recent years, with the rapid advancement of deep learning technology and the explosive growth of remote sensing satellite data, the interpretation methods of remote sensing data have achieved unprecedented development.
 Especially the research on 3D remote sensing data has become increasingly popular.
 As the main sensor for collecting point cloud data in the field of remote sensing, airborne laser scanning (ALS) technology, has gradually entered the field of vision of researchers.
 Among them, ALS point cloud segmentation has received a lot of attention.

 Thanks to the development of various deep learning technologies, ALS point cloud segmentation technology has evolved from traditional support vector machines\cite{suykens1999least}, random forests\cite{svetnik2003random}, and other methods\cite{hastie2009multi} to the current MLP-based methods\cite{qi2017pointnet,qi2017pointnet++}, graph-based methods\cite{wang2019graph,mao2022beyond}, and point convolution-based methods\cite{li2018pointcnn,wu2019pointconv,thomas2019kpconv}.
 MLP-based methods\cite{qi2017pointnet,qi2017pointnet++} utilize MLP operations for point-by-point feature learning in point sets, such as PointNet\cite{qi2017pointnet} and PointNet++\cite{qi2017pointnet++}.
 However, it has certain limitations in learning the internal features of point sets.
 Researchers have proposed graph-based methods\cite{wang2019graph,mao2022beyond} and point convolution-based methods\cite{li2018pointcnn,jiang2018pointsift,wu2019pointconv,thomas2019kpconv}.
 Graph-based methods aim to perform deep feature extraction of point sets through graph feature learning by modeling point sets as graph structures.
 The method based on point convolution is inspired by the success of convolution in images and proposes a variety of convolution methods for point sets to perform precise feature extraction.
 In ALS point cloud processing, Wen et al.\cite{wen2020directionally} propose a direction-constrained fully convolutional neural network D-FCN, which extracts local representative features of 3D point sets from the projected 2D receptive field through direction-constrained point convolution.
 Li et al.\cite{li2020dance} introduce a density-aware convolution module that uses point-wise density to reweight the learnable weights of the convolution kernel.
 Li et al.\cite{li2020geometry1} propose a geometric attention network composed of geometry-aware convolutions, dense hierarchies, and elevation attention modules to effectively embed features.